katrinleinweber/23-rd-things/_episodes/02-issues-research-data.md

 >└── myresearchB.do
 >~~~
 > 1. What would you suggest to your colleague to help improve the filenames she's chosen?
-> 2. What about the the file formats?
+> 2. What about the file formats?
 Should she consider different formats?
 > 3. What data backup strategies would you recommend?
 {: .challenge}